Skip to content

 4. Self-Correction Loop (Repair)

 If validation fails, the "SQL Repair" flow is triggered: 1.
 Capture Error: Gather the SQL + Error Message (from DB) or Policy Violation (from Guardrail).
-2. Prompt Generator: Feed the error back to the LLM: "Your query failed due to [Error].
-Rewrite it adhering to the schema and policy."
+2. Prompt Generator: Feed the error back to the LLM using a repair template.
 3. Retry Limit: Max 2 retries.
 If still failing, trigger "Stop and Escalate".

 5. Stop and Escalate Criteria